TUDSSL/TUD_ENS_Logo/README.md

 ### History

+* _14 December 2022_: The logo is updated reflecting the new group name, i.e. Embedded Systems Group.
-The logo was created by [Casper Dennis van Wezel](https://github.com/12casper3/).
+* _1 August 2019_: The logo was created by [Casper Dennis van Wezel](https://github.com/12casper3/).
 This repository is its cleaned and revised copy of his original logo repository.

 ### Copyright

 Copyright (C) 2022 TU Delft Embedded Systems Group and Casper van Wezel.

 MIT Licence.
-See [License](https://github.com/TUDSSL/TUD_ENS_MSc_Thesis_Template/blob/master/LICENSE) file for details.
+See [License](https://github.com/TUDSSL/TUD_ENS_Logo/blob/master/LICENSE) file for details.